RealLeviticus/vatSysWindowManager/README.md

 - Save the current vatSys window layout (window positions, size, show state).
 - Restore saved layouts for the current position.
 - Auto-load a chosen layout for a given position.
-- Save and restore ASD state (center coordinates and range).
+- Save and restore ASD state (center coordinates and range (range not working yet) ).
 - Restore window-specific metadata where available: chat recipients, ATIS callsigns, sequence/arrival windows, strip windows (beacon/type/state), checked map layers, ASD display position/type and range.
 - Manage plugin-created windows (they will be closed before a restore).
 - Manage Z-order for non-main windows to keep tool windows on top.